theKIEgit/frameworks_and_languages_module/technical_report.md

 ### .Filter

-This creates a shallow copy () of an array and filters the elements that pass a defined test, the original array is not altered by using this function alone.
+This creates a shallow copy (has the same contents as the original) of an array and filters the elements that pass a defined test, the original array is not altered by using this function alone.

 ```js
 const words = ['spray', 'limit', 'elite', 'exuberant', 'destruction', 'present'];